litegraph-tsx/litegraph.tsx/ROADMAP.md

 - [x] Implemented Console.js, which allows setting level dynamically and can be imported into a local variable console without affecting same globally.

-- [ ] Replace all commented out debug calls with use of console.
+- [x] Replace all commented out debug calls with use of console.

+- [ ] Figure out and implement categorization mechanism for messages "I want a higher console level for stuff involving pointer events?"

+- [ ] Deprecate LiteGraph.debug boolean in favor of console mechanism by implementing a console.trace() on get/set.

 - [ ] Establish tests for code functionality using browser hooks and visible indications